peacalm/myostream/README.md

 You need to put at least an `OstreamBaseType` into template parameter as a base class, e.g. `myostream::ostream<std::ostringstream>`, which indicates where the output writes to.
-What's more, you can the optional second template parameter `FmtParamsType` to specify your preferred left-border, right-border and separator for each container type, or just use the default value.
+What's more, you can put an optional second template parameter `FmtParamsType` to specify your preferred left-border, right-border and separator for each container type, or just use the default value.

 example: